 What should I bring with me?

-You should bring your passport, some food and water (please don’t litter!), tickets, your phone with plenty of charge.
+You should bring your passport, some food and water (please don’t litter!), tickets, and your phone with plenty of charge.
 You honestly don’t need to bring much.
 I saw people taking big hiking backpacks – you don’t need that!
 It’ll be a burden if you do.

 If you’re paranoid, like me, I suggest that you bring something to put your phone in and hang around your neck, as at times I was scared to drop it!